blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 ## Character creation rules

+### Steps to create a commoner
+1. Get a token/actor in Foundry
+2. Roll abilities, swap up to one pair
+3. Roll for background
+4. Pick lineage

 ### Stats
 For ability scores, roll 4d6 and drop the lowest.
 Abilities are rolled in order, but one pair of abilities may be swapped before any bonuses are applied.
 Health